nvreez/datavis-airpollution-frontend/README.md

 # datavis-airpollution-frontend

+Datavisualisation experiments on airquality data for Hong Kong.
+Frontend for https://github.com/rjh622/datavis-airpollution.

 ## Run

 To run you just need to launch any kind of webserver in the root of the project.
 We're using `/index.html`, using resources from `/dist`.
 If you have php installed (installed by default on Mac) you can run `php -S 0.0.0.0:8080` as a quick test server.